 This is actually just a simple misunderstanding, but I found that a lot of people do not know about this, so I feel obliged to explain this.

 Now to explain this in detail, so you could understand what this problem is about, I created a screenshot (see below).
-This is from a trading session using one of my trading tools, but the same can be seen even if you trade manually using pending orders or hidden pending orders.
+This is a trading session using one of my trading tools, but the same can be seen even if you trade manually using pending orders or hidden pending orders.

 Look at the picture above.
 This is a perfect example.
 See the price range box and its upper level?
 The trade should have been executed when the price touches the upper breakout level (plus +2 pips), but only when the price bars are outside the box.
 This is how my Range Box Trader works.
-You set it up to open trades on breakout of a previous price and time range.
+You set it up to open trades on a breakout of a previous price and time range.
 Trading begins only when the price range is set at the specified time, which is considered the beginning of your custom trading session.
-For example you set the price range box to be created from 02:00 until 08:00.
+For example, you set the price range box to be created from 02:00 until 08:00.
 This means at 08:00 EA will draw a price range, create two pending orders, one at the top and the other at the bottom of the range box, and start trading until 02:00 of the next day or whatever settings you use.

 Let me explain what has happened here.
 The explanation is very simple.
 BUY orders are executed at ASK price, but MT4 charts do not show ASK price by default.
 This is why on the chart it looks like the trade was filled too early without price touching the entry level.
 But ASK price touched the entry price, it’s just not displayed on the chart anywhere.